Moving

 PHOTOVOLTAIC GENERATING FACILITY

-A public comment hearing in the above-entitled matter scheduled for Monday, April 14, 2025 at 6:30 p.m., in-person at Upper Montgomery Volunteer Fire Department, 19801 Beallsville Road Beallsville, Maryland 20839 and via virtual platform, concerning Chaberton Solar Ramiere LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission.
+A public comment hearing in the above-entitled matter is scheduled for June 12, 2025 at 6p.m., at the Federalsburg Branch of the Caroline County Library at 123 Morris Avenue in Federalsburg, MD as well as via virtual platform, concerning Chaberton Solar Pahar LLC’s application for a Certificate of Public Convenience and Necessity (CPCN) from the Maryland Public Service Commission.

-If you would like to speak at the hearing in-person there is no need to sign up in advance.
-If you would like to speak virtually, please send an email to ps******@gm***.com by Friday, 12:00 Noon on April 11, 2025.
-Otherwise, anyone wishing to observe the live stream of the hearing may do so via the Public Utility Law Judge Division’s YouTube Channel, https://bit.ly/2X6wLiP .
-Any questions about the hearing should be directed to ps******@gm***.com
+Anyone wishing to observe the live stream of the hearing may do so via the Public Utility Law Judge Division’s YouTube Channel, https://bit.ly/2X6wLiP.
+Any questions about the hearing should be directed to psc.pulj@gmail.com.
+All emails requesting to speak at the hearing must include reference to Case No. 9759.

-Written comments on the proposed Project may be submitted, on or before April 17, 2025, electronically through the Commission’s Public Comment Dropbox, which can be accessed through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Chief Clerk, Jamie Bergin, Maryland Public Service Commission, 6 St. Paul Street, 16th Floor, Baltimore, Maryland 21202.
-All comments must include reference to Case No. 9733.
+Written comments on the proposed Project may be submitted by June 16th electronically through the Commission’s Public Comment Dropbox, which can be accessed through the Commission’s website at www.psc.state.md.us, or by first-class mail with the Commission’s Chief Clerk, Jamie Bergin, Maryland Public Service Commission, William Donald Schaefer Tower, 6 St. Paul Street, 16th Floor, Baltimore, Maryland 21202.
+All comments must include reference to Case No. 9759.